Azure/autorest.typescript/test/smoke/generated/web-resource-manager/review/web-resource-manager.api.md

 // @public
 export type WorkerSizeOptions = "Small" | "Medium" | "Large" | "D1" | "D2" | "D3" | "NestedSmall" | "Default";

+// Warnings were encountered during analysis:
+//
+// src/models/index.ts:9399:5 - (ae-forgotten-export) The symbol "LROResponseInfo" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)